 What types of questions can be answered with the data?

-- When was the first and last activity date for my organization?
+When was the first and last activity date for my organization?

-- How often are my pilots capturing each month?
+How often are my pilots capturing each month?

-- What is the capture rate for each group within my organization?
+What is the capture rate for each group within my organization?

-- How many active projects did my organization have this month?
+How many active projects did my organization have this month?

-- What are my most viewed projects?
+What are my most viewed projects and where are they located?

-- What is the latest reality capture data for Asset ID 1234 located at X,Y?
+What is the latest reality capture data for Asset ID 1234 located at X,Y?